mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 06. @Valid vs @Validated, Collection validation using @Valid

-In the Demo, all fields we validate are Java proviced types, e.g., String, Long or LocalDateTime.
+In the Demo, all fields we validate are Java provided types, e.g., String, Long or LocalDateTime.
 However, it's not always the case.

 1. we may need to validate another object nested in your DTO
 2. We may need to validate a list of your DTOs